-If driving a prestige car appeals to you, but finding the cash to purchase an expensive car is challenging, it may be sensible to lease your next car instead.
+If driving a prestige car appeals to you, but finding the cash to purchase an expensive car is challenging, it may be sensible to consider leasing a prestige car instead.
 You are likely to save money by doing this over the term of the lease too.

 It is a well-known fact that a new car depreciates substantially the moment that you drive it away from the showroom.
 It’s value keeps on falling as time goes on so that by the end of three years, the average new car will have a residual value of around 40% of its new price, assuming 10,000 miles per year.